sneha-balamurali/fpga/projects/led_blink.md

 #### Solution?

-- The Slice IP lets you cut out a subset of bits from a larger bus.
+- The Slice IP lets you cut out a subset of bits from a larger bus.[^3]
 - You tell it: input width = 28, Din from = 27, Din to = 27.
 - This means "out of the 28 bits, only keep bit 27."
 - The Slice then outputs a 1-bit signal that you can neatly connect to the LED port.